2023 Multi-Club Mini-Show

 Remote Meeting (See Instructions)

 This mini-show is in preparation for the Newton Camera Club's participation in the Multi-Club Competition.
-Each member may submit one image in each of the 8 competition categories taken after April 9th, 2021:
+Each member may submit one image in each of the 8 competition categories taken on or after April 9th, 2022:

 No judging will be done during the mini-show.
 Instead, members will be encouraged to discuss the images, highlighting the strengths and weakness of each photo.